OC-Dominic/OC-D-Portfolio/README.md

 # OC-D-Portfolio
-A portfolio of projects and scripts utilising Python coding The file 'Demo_Data.xlsx' can be downloaded to run the scripts
+A portfolio of projects and scripts utilising Python coding The file 'Demo_Data.xlsx' can be downloaded to run the scripts - this is basic dummy data to demonstrate the workability of the scripts in this portfolio, this data has been created for this purpose only

 ====
 NORMALITY AND OUTLIERS SCRIPT